MicrosoftDocs/win32-pr.it-it/desktop-src/direct3dhlsl/d3dx-isnan.md

 ## <a name="return-value"></a>Valore restituito

-true se NaN; in caso contrario, false.
+true se un valore NaN; in caso contrario, false.

 ## <a name="requirements"></a>Requisiti